 Understand that driving and riding overseas can be very different from back home.
 Even in countries considered quite similar to Australia.

 If you do the wrong thing, you could end up in trouble.
 You could cause an accident, injuring yourself or others.
 Another driver may assault you (road rage) or authorities may arrest and jail you.

 It's your responsibility to find out the local ways, and comply.

 - Learn the laws.
-Keep left or right, who to give way to and other road rule.
+Do you need to keep left or right, who should you give way to and any other road rules.